puppetlabs/influxdb/REFERENCE.md

 ### <a name="influxdbprofiletoml"></a>`influxdb::profile::toml`

-Installs the toml-rb gem inside Puppet server
+Installs the toml-rb gem inside Puppet server and agent

 #### Examples